|Harbhajan Singh congratulates Jacques Kallis at the end of South Africa's 2nd innings at Cape Town, 2011|

 Is South Africa's cricketing story since 1992 not one of heroism?
 Through trials and errors and triumphs and tragedies, South Africa have tried to make a country since Mr. Mandela was released from prison on February 11, 1990.
 The details of the story are complicated, at times unsavory, at others uplifting.
 But it is a heroic story, one in which South Africa's cricket has played it's part.

 For 15 years, Jacques Kallis has been South Africa cricketing rock.
 Through match-fixing, affirmative action and all their dispiriting entrails, from Donald to Steyn, from Ntini to Amla, Kallis has played cricket for South Africa - cricket of the highest quality.
-His efforts cannot be measured just in runs, though this, in his case makes an impressive measure, but by recognizing that he has been the most priceless general in the worthiest battle waged through cricket in the last 20 years.
+His efforts cannot be measured just in runs, though this makes an impressive measure in his case, but by recognizing that he has been the most priceless general in the worthiest battle waged through cricket in the last 20 years.

 Where is the heroism you ask?
-Is Kallis not Cricket's hero?
 We, who think cricket is important and wonderful, must be his tragics.
 Let there be no doubt.
 If we measure greatness the way we should, then Jacques Kallis is an all-time great cricketer.
 He belongs in the same breath as Bradman and Sobers and Tendulkar and Imran and Lara and Richards and Warne and Marshall and Muralitharan.